 Each supervisory union or supervisory district shall develop documented curriculum that is aligned with the standards approved by the State Board.
 The curriculum shall be equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive, and accessible to families and community members.
-Knowledge of diverse cultures, languages, and perspectives shall be incorporated into learning activities and curriculum design, including connecting students' life experiences and ways of learning, that helps students to both access rigorous curriculum and to develop higher-order thinking skills.
+Knowledge of diverse cultures, languages, and perspectives shall be incorporated into learning activities and curriculum design, including connecting students' life experiences and ways of learning, to help students to access rigorous curriculum and develop higher order thinking skills.

-Each school district shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that allow them to demonstrate proficiency in:
+Each school district shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that allow them to demonstrate proficiency in the content areas (a) - (h) below.

 - (a) English language arts and literacy, including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing.
 Demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in aspects of daily living.
 All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g., screening, formative, summative, and diagnostic) and the linguistic background of each student.
-Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility. - (b) mathematical content and practices, including numbers, operations, and the concepts of algebra and geometry; - (c) science and engineering practices, cross-cutting concepts, and disciplinary core ideas, scientific inquiry and content knowledge that include the concepts of life sciences, physical sciences, earth and space sciences, engineering, and technology design; - (d) global citizenship, including the concepts of civics, economics, geography, world language and cultural studies, and history; - (e) physical education and health education, as defined in 16 V.S.A. §13, and - 1. provide students in grades k-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof, at a minimum; and aligned with the school district's proficiency-based learning and graduation requirements;
+Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility. - (b) Mathematical content and practices, including numbers, operations, and the concepts of algebra and geometry. - (c) Science and engineering practices, cross-cutting concepts, and disciplinary core ideas, scientific inquiry and content knowledge that include the concepts of life sciences, physical sciences, earth and space sciences, engineering, and technology design. - (d) Global citizenship, including the concepts of civics, economics, geography, world language and cultural studies, and history. - (e) Physical education and health education, as defined in 16 V.S.A. §13, and

-- 2. offer options for students in grades k-12 to participate in at least thirty minutes of physical activity within or outside of the school day.
-Physical activity may include recess and movement built into the curriculum but does not replace physical education classes; and - 3. provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. §131 and §906(b)(3); - (f) artistic expression and core arts disciplines such as dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board; - (g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students' personal agency and contributions as members of a diverse and democratic society, including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, the use of technology, and intercultural competency; and - (h) ethnic and social equity studies, as described in Act 1 (2019) "An Act Relating to Ethnic and Social Equity Standards for Public Schools," which promotes critical thinking regarding the history, contribution, and perspectives of ethnic groups and social groups
+- 1. provide students in grades k-8 with at least two physical education classes per week and students in grades nine through twelve with one and one-half years of physical education or the equivalent thereof, at a minimum; and aligned with the school district's proficiency-based learning and graduation requirements; - 2. offer options for students in grades k-12 to participate in at least thirty minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but does not replace physical education classes; and - 3. provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. §131 and §906(b)(3). - (f) Artistic expression and core arts disciplines such as dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board. - (g) Transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students' personal agency and contributions as members of a diverse and democratic society, including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, the use of technology, and intercultural competency. - (h) Ethnic and social equity studies, as described in Act 1 (2019), which promotes critical thinking regarding the history, contribution, and perspectives of ethnic groups and social groups.